Southern Airways Express

-Southern Airways Express is a commuter airline operating across the United States with headquarters in Palm Beach, Florida.
-Southern Airways Express, commonly referred to as 'Southern', acts as a local service airline for dozens of cities across all U.S. time zones.
+Southern Airways Express is a commuter airline operating across the United States with headquarters in Addison, Texas.
 The majority of Southern's routes are subsidized through the Essential Air Service program by the United States Department of Transportation.

 Southern Airways Express is a subsidiary of Surf Air Mobility.

 History

 Southern Airways Express was founded in 2013 by Stan Little, a litigation attorney in Hernando, Mississippi.
 Little owned a Golden Eagle 421 which was never used by the airline, although his private pilot, Scott Honnoll, did transition to the airline and advanced to the role of assistant chief pilot before returning to general aviation in November 2015.
 Southern's initial funding was secured by a group of unknown investors, many of whom are believed to be connected to the University of Mississippi, the alma mater of Little and co-founder Keith Sisson.

 The airline launched operations in June 2013, with its first flight from Olive Branch Airport near Memphis, Tennessee, to Destin Executive Airport.
 Early destinations included University-Oxford Airport, Birmingham Shuttlesworth International Airport, New Orleans Lakefront Airport, and Northwest Florida Beaches International Airport.
 Due to the nature of the flights being public charters, the airline did not originally use TSA terminals.
 During the first year, the airline was run experimentally, operating different routes to test demand.

 In its first year, Southern operated as a DOT Part 380 scheduled charter provider, with the flights being operated by Executive Express Aviation of Sugar Grove, Ill.
 In March 2014, Southern made its first acquisition, acquiring Executive Express and its FAA charter certificate, retaining all of its employees in the process.
 (Executive Express Aviation was later sold to FLOAT Shuttle in 2019 for an undisclosed sum, when all Southern-operated flights were consolidated to its primary certificate.)

 In the fall of 2015, Southern Airways began operating its first Essential Air Service flights on behalf of SeaPort Airlines, but it discontinued that service when Seaport Airlines filed for bankruptcy in January 2016.
 A year later, Southern Airways was awarded Seaport's former routes to Arkansas' Boone County Airport, Hot Springs Memorial Field Airport, and South Arkansas Regional Airport, and enplanements have grown markedly at all three cities in the years since.